Averages of determinants of Laplacians over moduli spaces for large genus: Introduction

 We would like to thank all the participants in our seminar on Teichm\"uller theory for helpful discussions and comments on this project.
 We also would like to thank Fr\'ed\'eric Naud for his interests on this work.
-The second named author is partially supported by the NSFC grant No. $12171263$, $12361141813$ and $12425107$.